CESNET/NEMEA-SIoT/hci-collector/README.md

 ## Description
-Collects all Bluetooth packets flowing through the specified Bluetooth HCI and send them out with their type, timestamp and data direction.
+Collects all Bluetooth packets flowing through the specified Bluetooth HCI and send them out with their type, timestamp, size and data direction.
+For ACL data packets, also device address is sent (00:00:00:00:00:00 otherwise).

 It requires an installed library libbluetooth and it must be run with root privileges.